Victor Hely-Hutchinson: Early life

-Hely-Hutchinson was born in Cape Town, Cape Colony (now Cape Town, South Africa).
+Hely-Hutchinson was born in Newlands, Cape Town, Cape Colony (now Cape Town, South Africa).
 His parents were Sir Walter Hely-Hutchinson, Governor of Cape Colony from 1901 to 1910 during and after the Boer War, and May Hely-Hutchinson.
 He initially lived in Kent, then moved back to South Africa in 1907.
 He was taught the piano by Dr Thomas Barrow Dowling (1861–1926), the organist of Cape Town cathedral.
 Victor was a child prodigy, composing many pieces before the age of ten – his parents had a collection of sketches for violin and piano published as A Child's Thoughts in 1909.

 In England in 1910, he was taught piano by Donald Tovey and was initially educated at Heatherdown School, near Ascot in Berkshire.
 In 1914, his father died.
 Victor was then educated at Eton College, and then read history at Balliol College, Oxford.
 Music, however, prevailed and after one year at Oxford he was granted permission to study for a Mus.
 Bac. at the Royal College of Music, where he studied conducting under Adrian Boult.
 In 1922, he returned to Cape Town to teach at the South African College of Music, which was later incorporated into the University of Cape Town.

 Later life

 He joined the BBC at Savoy Hill in 1926, becoming a conductor, pianist, and accompanist.
 He moved to Hampstead, where his two sons were born.
 In 1933, he moved once again to Birmingham to become Midland Regional Director of Music for the BBC, where he formed and conducted the Midland Studio Orchestra.
 In 1934, he left the BBC to become Professor of Music at the University of Birmingham, taking over from Sir Granville Bantock.

 In 1938, he saw signs of war, and relocated his family out of Birmingham to a nearby village.
 During the war he became an ARP warden.
 He became a D.Mus from Oxford University in 1941.
 He also joined the university's officer cadet force.
 In 1944, he returned to the BBC to become overall Director of Music, succeeding Arthur Bliss.
 He moved to St John's Wood.
 He never purchased a car, always using his bicycle.

 The winter of 1947 was very long-lasting and to save fuel (which was still rationed), Hely-Hutchinson refused to switch on the radiators in his office.
-He developed a cold, which became pneumonia.
+He developed a cold, which became influenza.

 Death

-He died on 11 March 1947 at the premature age of 45.
+He died from acute meningitis on 11 March 1947 at the age of 45.
 His wife Marjorie died in 1988.
 Astra Desmond sang at his memorial service.